 Tooth sensitivity may often be triggered by eating something hot, cold, sweet, sticky or acidic.

 If your teeth are sensitive you may be avoiding hot coffee and not having cold tap water or cold drinks and foods directly from the fridge - not to mention completely avoiding ice-cream.
 Eating citrus fruits, tomato sauce, pickles and chocolate may cause you to wince in sudden pain.
 You may also be brushing and flossing your teeth very carefully and rinsing your mouth with only warm tap water.
+You will benefit from sensitive teeth treatments.

 Sensitive teeth impact millions of people around the world, just like this, each day.
 The suddenness of these sensations can be quite disconcerting and there may be a number of potential causes.